sztoor/model_serving/README.md

 In this task, we will learn how the dynamic contextualization works using Cloudinit package.
 For this task, we need to use OpenStack APIs to start a VM and contextualize it at run time.
 The contextualization process will setup the following working environment:

-1. Flask web application as a frontend server
+1. Flask based web application as a frontend server
 2. Celery and RabbitMQ server for backend server
 3. Model execution environment based on Keras and TensorFlow